jetbrains-academy/javascript-fullstack-course/Frontend/Introduction/backend_connection/task.md

 ### REST API Endpoints

 #### Authentication
 - `POST /api/auth/register`: Creates a new user account.
 Requires username and password in the request body.
-Returns JWT token and username.
+Returns a JWT token and the username.
-- `POST /api/auth/login`: Authenticates existing user.
+- `POST /api/auth/login`: Authenticates an existing user.
 Requires username and password in the request body.
-Returns JWT token and username.
+Returns a JWT token and the username.

 #### Messages
 - `GET /api/messages`: Retrieves all messages.
 Authentication required.